The Doctrine of laying on of hands has extensive applications in the Church. One of which is the laying on of hands to receive the Holy Ghost.

 Twelve Believers Received the Comforter by Laying on of Hands

-Finally, after the conversion of Saul, now call Paul, he also laid his hand on a number of Believers.
-They experienced water baptism.
-But now they need to receive the Holy Spirit.
+Finally, after the conversion of Saul, now called Paul, he also laid his hand on a number of Believers.
+They had experienced water baptism.
+But now they needed to receive the Holy Spirit.

 He laid his hands on them and all twelve of them simultaneously received the Holy Ghost just like he did before them.